 On March 23, 2010, Obama signed the Affordable Care Act.
 It required everyone to have health insurance or pay a tax.
 That provided a steady stream of premiums from enough healthy people to pay for the millions of people with pre-existing conditions who were no longer denied insurance.
 Obamacare expanded Medicaid.
 That allowed more people to get preventive care instead of using hospital emergency rooms as their primary care physicians.
 As a result, it slowed the rise of health care costs.

 In 2015, Obama brokered a nuclear peace agreement with Iran.
-Later that year, Obama's team negotiated the Trans-Pacific Partnership.
-He launched the Transatlantic Trade and Investment Partnership between the United States and the European Union.
+Later that year, the administration negotiated the Trans-Pacific Partnership.
+He negotiated the Transatlantic Trade and Investment Partnership between the U.S. and the European Union.

 Obama announced carbon reduction regulations in 2014.
 He enacted the Clean Power Plan in 2015.
-It should reduce carbon dioxide emissions by 32 percent from 2005 levels by 2030.
+It should reduce carbon dioxide emissions by 32% from 2005 levels by 2030.
 It does this by setting carbon reduction goals for the nation's power plants.